 The world system cannot provide the kind of peace that Jesus affords.
-Caesar Augustus of Rome contributed its pax Romana (peace of Rome) but had to do it by the sword.
-Jesus did it by His work on the cross.
+Caesar Augustus of Rome contributed its pax Romana (peace of Rome) but they had to do it by the sword.
+Jesus’ will do it by His work on the cross.
 The world system cannot duplicate His kind of peace.

 Jesus gives believers two kinds of peace.

 Believers have both peace with God (Ro 5:1) and the peace of God (Php 4:7).
-Peace “with” God is objective; Jesus reconciled us to God and we are no longer His enemies.
+Peace “with” God is objective; Jesus reconciled us to God.
+We are no longer His enemies.
 This is judicial peace.
 The peace “of” God is subjective; there is a settlement of the soul when we accept God’s sovereign actions on our souls.
 This is peace that we experience actively in our lives.

 The world system tries to present itself as the answer to peace in the world (1 Th 5:3).
 The peace that Jesus affords is far beyond world peace or the cessation of hostility between nations.
 It is a peace that comes with a relationship with Him.
 He can give peace to troubled hearts.
 This kind of peace can deal with anxiety and give calmness and confidence in troubled times.
 It is a peace that transcends circumstances.